This is the third of five pages on Intro to Geocaching.

 The iphone has its own apps and there’s quite a list.
 You’ll have to do some homework and testing but from a hardware standpoint, the iphone itself is a solid platform for geocaching.

 We’ll wrap up this post with two final thoughts.

 Regardless of what combination of gear you decide on, make sure you test it thoroughly during the grace period, which is usually 14 days.
 When we get new phones, the first thing we do is go geocaching.
 We practically torture the phones, caching in as many different scenarios with different apps as we can.
 If they don’t work like we want, back they go.

 Also bear in mind that if you have a free Groundspeak membership, they limit your smart phone downloads to three geocaches a day.
 Premium membership is unlimited.

-If you don’t have a smart phone or if the one you have is useless or if you plan to geocache in the wild, then you’ll need a dedicated handheld GPS device.
-We’ll discuss those in another post.
+If you don’t have a smartphone or if the one you have isn’t up to the job or if you plan to geocache in the wild, then you’ll need a dedicated handheld GPS device.
+We’ll discuss those in our next post.